prototypefund/Digital_Bargeld-docs/dev-wallet-wx.rst

 The WebExtensions Wallet (*wxwallet*) can be used to pay with GNU Taler on web sites from within modern web browsers.
 The `WebExtensions
-<https://wiki.mozilla.org/WebExtensions>`_ API interface that enables the
+<https://wiki.mozilla.org/WebExtensions>`_ API enables the development of
-development cross-browser extensions.
-Google Chrome / Chromium, Mozilla Firefox, Opera and Microsoft Edge will all offer support for WebExtensions in the future.
+cross-browser extensions.
+Google Chrome / Chromium, Mozilla Firefox, Opera and Microsoft Edge will all offer support for WebExtensions and thus be able to support Taler.

 Currently Chrome hast the best support for WebExtensions (since the API is a superset of Chrome's extension API).

 -----------------------
 Development Environment